ZaidKhan43/Vcollab-EnterpriseGui/README.md

 #### Types
 Third party types for javascript for use in typescript.
 Should contain only d.ts files

+## How to setup the project

+### Building the backend library
+The backend library needs to be built from the repo [vcollab enterprise app](https://github.com/srinivasamurthi/vcollab-enterprise-app.git).
+To build the app project follow the steps below:
+1. clone the app repo [vcollab enterprise app](https://github.com/srinivasamurthi/vcollab-enterprise-app.git).
+2. clone the renderer repo [vcollab enterprise renderer](https://github.com/srinivasamurthi/vcollab-enterprise-render.git)
+3. run "npm install" and "npm run build:es" to build the dist files in the "dist" directory
+4. Copy the files from "dist" folder in renderer to "plugins" folder in "root folder" of app repo.
+5. run "npm install" and "npm run build:esm" which produces the dist files in dist directory.
+6. Copy the files in dist directory of app repo to 'src/backend' folder of vcollab-enterprise-gui project.

 ## Available Scripts

 In the project directory, you can run: